Navigating the Waves of Culture Shock: A Guide to Thriving Abroad

 1. Immerse yourself in a culture by sincerely interacting with the local society.
 Attend language courses, organize cultural events, and join volunteer projects.

 2. Seek support.
-Rely on your fellow ex-pats, local role models, or counseling services for help with the challenges.
+Rely on your fellow ex-pats, local role models, or counselling services for help with the challenges.
 Also, for getting over feelings of loneliness and depression.

 3. Keep perspective.
 Accept that culture shock is a normal part of the transition.
 Feel the joy of self-improvement and fitting in.